shehanbandara/PredictNBAMVP/README.md

 # PredictNBAMVP
 Four Machine Learning models to predict to 2021-2022 NBA MVP 🏀 🏆

-**currentMVPS.csv last updated on 2022/02/19.
-Next update coming at the end of the NBA regular season.**
+**currentMVPS.csv last updated at the end of the 2021-2022 NBA Regular Season.
+No more updates left.**

 ## Four Models: ##
 1. k-Nearest Neighbors